PierreSenellart/provsql/doc/TODO/window-functions.md

 ## Open questions

-1. `row_number()` over a non-total order: refuse, or read as `rank()` with a warning?
-The check is data-dependent either way.
-2. Anchoring in non-absorptive semirings: decompose into "current row plus the others" where possible (`count`, `sum`), and otherwise document the value as meant for Boolean and absorptive evaluation, or add an explicit flag on the aggregate gate?
+1. Anchoring in non-absorptive semirings: decompose into "current row plus the others" where possible (`count`, `sum`), and otherwise document the value as meant for Boolean and absorptive evaluation, or add an explicit flag on the aggregate gate?
-3. Should `ORDER BY … LIMIT k` in a subquery be rewritten to a rank comparison once tier 2 exists, replacing the present warning by an exact annotation when the order is total?
+2. Should `ORDER BY … LIMIT k` in a subquery be rewritten to a rank comparison once tier 2 exists, replacing the present warning by an exact annotation when the order is total?
-4. Linear-size circuits for running aggregates: worth the change in the evaluators from the start, or only once the quadratic form has shown its limits?
+3. Linear-size circuits for running aggregates: worth the change in the evaluators from the start, or only once the quadratic form has shown its limits?